cara-tm/pat_article_social/help.md

 ![pat-article-social sneak peek](http://postimg.org/image/fn8alxwj5/)!

-#Incorporate a citation as a part of text (extract) in your article's body followed by social shares (facebook, twitter & G+)
+#Incorporate a quotation as a part of text (extract) in your article's body followed by social shares (facebook, twitter & G+)

 ##Usage: